 The team did extremely well.
-Our record was amazing with 11 wins and 1 loss.
+Our record was amazing with 11 wins and 1 loses.
 We ranked 1st place out of 40 teams.
 Being the 1st alliance captain we selected teams #4391, BraveBots (from Gladstone, Michigan) and #4988, Yooper Troopers (from Cedarville, Michigan) to join us.
 We played really hard and made it to the semi finals.

-Along with the great playing the team also won the Entrepreneurship Award sponsored by Kleiner Perkins Caufield and Byers.
+Along with the great playing the team also won the Entrepreneurship Award sponsored by Kleiner Perkins Caufield and Byers

 One bonus for playing at Lake Superior State University was that the students were able to take a school campus tour.
-One of the highlights of the tour was a robot that has been programed to solve a Rubik's cube.
+One of the highlights of the tour was a robot that has been programed to solve a rubrics cube.

 During the evening after all the hard work at competitions it's nice to have down time where the team could hang out together.
 We played checkers, card games, swam in the pool, and had a dance party in the lobby.

-Our overall experience was a great one.
+Our Overall experience was a great one.